 In 1386 men of Irish birth were barred from entering any monasteries and so the community that populated Bective Abbey were Anglo-Norman.

 The cloister which is a covered walkway used for prayer and reflection and the buildings used by the monks for everyday life was re-built in the 15th century.

 A large defensive tower was built above the south range of the abbey in the 15th century, a reflection of troubled times in the English Pale.
-After Bective Abbey and it’s 1600 acres of land was confiscated in 1536, as part-of the campaign by Henry VIII to control the wealth and power of the church, the complex was converted into a great mansion with the insertion new fireplaces, chimneys and large stone windows.
+After Bective Abbey and its 1600 acres of land were confiscated in 1536, as part of the campaign by Henry VIII to control the wealth and power of the church, the complex was converted into a great mansion with the insertion of new fireplaces, chimneys and large stone windows.

 The remains that are now visible at the Abbey date mainly from the 13th to 15th centuries.
 They include the church, chapter house and cloister.
 The cloister ruins are particularly well-preserved and feature pointed, gothic arches typical of Cistercian architecture.

-Sadly nothing remains of the early 12th-century monastic buildings the earliest stoneworks include 5 bays on the south arcade and dates to 1274.
-The cloisters are however beautifully preserved and a trip to Bective Abbey in the beautiful surroundings of County Meath are well worth a visit.
+Sadly nothing remains of the early 12th-century monastic buildings the earliest stoneworks include 5 bays on the south arcade and date to 1274.
+The cloisters are however beautifully preserved and a trip to Bective Abbey in the beautiful surroundings of County Meath is well worth a visit.